Coast FIRE Calculator - Calculate when you can stop saving and coast to financial independence

 Key Benefit:

-Coast FIRE typically requires 25-50% of your full FIRE number, making it much more achievable in your 30s or 40s.
+According to the FIRE community, Coast FIRE typically requires 25-50% of your full FIRE number, making it much more achievable in your 30s or 40s.
+Studies show that starting Coast FIRE at 30 vs 40 can save 10+ years of mandatory saving.

 How to Calculate Coast FIRE Number